Lico Kaesemodel

 Orlando Otto Kaesemodel Neto, better known as Lico Kaesemodel (born May 10, 1983 in Curitiba) is a Brazilian racing driver, currently drives in Stock Car Brasil.

 Career

-He started karting career in 1995 and won four time the Curitiba states championship, three time South Brazilian championship and one time the Brazilian championship.
+Kaesemodel started karting career in 1995 and won four time the Curitiba states championship, three time South Brazilian championship and one time the Brazilian championship.

-He won the Trofeo Maserati Brazil in 2004.
+Kaesemodel won the Trofeo Maserati Brazil in 2004.
 Kaesemodel debuted to Stock Car Brasil in 2006 for one race to Katalogo Racing team.
-In 2007 will move to AMG Motorsport as a teammate of Ingo Hoffmann.
-In 2010 Kaesemodel will move from AMG Motorsport to RCM Motorsport.
+In 2007, he would move to AMG Motorsport as a teammate of Ingo Hoffmann.
+In 2010, Kaesemodel would move from AMG Motorsport to RCM Motorsport.